nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:function:: bool isDistant() const

+		    .. deprecated:: 3.7.1

+		    This function is planned to be removed in version 4.0.0; :cpp:func:`distance()` instead.

 			:returns: ``true`` if distant (10 to 30 nautical miles) lightning is reported in this group, ``false`` otherwise.

+		.. cpp:function:: Distance distance() const

+			:returns: Currently this function only returns a non-reported value with modifier :cpp:enumerator:`Distance::Modifier::DISTANT` if distant (10 to 30 nautical miles) lightning is reported in this group.
+Otherwise the function returns a non-reported value with the modifier :cpp:enumerator:`Distance::Modifier::NONE`.

 		.. cpp:function:: std::vector<Direction> directions() const